 Adam have been working with Trak Global to help recruit the Trak Labs team for the past 18 months, working to fill 11 roles.
 “We needed specialist support to recruit people in the fields of UI, UX, App Developments, Online Portal Development and other digital specialists.
 That’s Adam’s specialist area” says Andrew.

 He continues “Although they support us in these core areas, every now and then they also throw in some curve balls.
 Because they now know our business so well, they recommend people outside of our current briefs that could help us in other areas of the business and complement our team.I’ve worked with Adam for years and recruited from them frequently when I ran my own agency business in Manchester.
 I’ve worked with Leon Milns (Adam Founder) for a long time and he has a fantastic knowledge of what I’m after.
-We also work closely with Chris McCarthy who takes a real interest in what we do and makes sure she finds people that are the right fit, which sounds like a no brainer, but seems to be a skill that’s lacking in other firms.
-He takes time out to meet candidates and is bold enough to say, ‘I’ve met someone but I don’t think they are the right fit for you’.
-He is very selective, turning away candidates that are not suitable for our business.
+We also work closely with Adam because they take a real interest in what we do and makes sure they finds people that are the right fit, which sounds like a no brainer, but seems to be a skill that’s lacking in other firms.
+They take time out to meet candidates and are bold enough to say, ‘I’ve met someone but I don’t think they are the right fit for you’.
+They are very selective, turning away candidates that are not suitable for our business.